what I listened to

 What I listened to — or remember listening to, or wanting to hear — was often a function of something I’d read.
 I knew of Mario Davidovsky’s music some time back, but these lines from a 27 Feb 94 article certainly would be woven into my appreciation of him:

-and this increased my understanding of sound a thousandfold.
+“Sometimes I would listen to a single sound for hours,” he continues, “and this increased my understanding of sound a thousandfold.
 I began to think of melody not only as a succession of pitches, rhythms, dynamics and articulations but as a sequence of ’spaces’ as well.
-One note could sound as though it came from Yankee Stadium, the next as though from your closet.
+One note could sound as though it came from Yankee Stadium, the next as though from your closet.”
 (Can't find this in NY Times archive today, 1 Nov 09.)

-what did you listen to? obviously triggered something, if only a desire to write something more considered than a scarcely decipherable note on an index card.
+Your question “what did you listen to?” obviously triggered something, if only a desire to write something more considered than a scarcely decipherable note on an index card.
 Researching, assembling and crafting these lines proved a rare pleasure.

 I listen to music when I listen to music.
 When I write, or read, or design, I do so sans background noise beyond what the street brings and the sky, the building’s aches and my keyboard racket.
 Our writing would be better if we listened for its own music.
 It’s not there at first draft, often, and must be coaxed or beaten out.
 In any event, I need to hear myself think.
 It does me no good to cover any of my mental and verbal stammering in a wash of good music.
 I don’t want to miss my own clues.
 (I doubt this today, 18 august 01, but let it stand for now.)